Henry Major: Early life

 Major was born on 28 July 1871 in Plymouth, Devon, England.
 His parents were Mary Ursula (née Alves) and Henry Daniel Major, an Admiralty clerk.
 In 1878, the family emigrated to New Zealand and joined the new settlement at Katikati.
 He was educated at home by his father, and received religious instruction from his mother (heavily influenced by the Tractarian John Keble) and by the Revd William Katterns (local vicar and Ostrich farmer).

-In 1890, Major matriculated into St John's College, Auckland, an Anglican theological college.
 In 1885, he graduated with a Bachelor of Arts (BA) degree from University College, Auckland.
 He then studied natural sciences, specialising in geology, and graduated with a Master of Arts (MA) degree from Auckland in 1886.
+In 1890, Major matriculated into St John's College, Auckland, an Anglican theological college.